mihai-vlc/vscode-commands-executor/README.md

 # VSCode Commands Executor

-Enables the execution of vscode commands on open vscode via the vscode:// URI and keyboard shortcuts.
+Enables the execution of vscode commands on open startup vscode via the vscode:// URI, keyboard shortcuts and based on workspace conditions

 ## Features